medizininformatik-initiative/clinical-cohort-definition-language/example-json/ccdl-v3/README.md

 ### 5. `ccdl-example-hemoglobin-between-two-anchors.json` — "between event A and event B"

 The only example where one group carries **more than one** `relativeTimeRestrictions` entry.
-A haemoglobin measured somewhere between the colon cancer diagnosis and the resection, which is the pre-operative anaemia window.
+A haemoglobin measured somewhere between the diverticular disease diagnosis and the resection, which is the pre-operative anaemia window.

-- `anchor-colon-cancer-diagnosis` — C18, `"first"`.
+- `anchor-colon-diverticular-disease` — K57.3, `"first"`.
-- `anchor-colon-resection` — 5-455, `"first"`.
+- `anchor-colon-resection` — 5-455.3, `"first"`.
 - `group-hemoglobin-between-diagnosis-and-resection` — two entries, each naming a different anchor and each bounded on **one side only**: `minOffset: "P0D"` against the diagnosis, `maxOffset: "P0D"` against the resection.
 Every entry needs at least one offset, never both, and leaving the other